The Ten Commandments (1956)

-Sephora: I do not know about such things, but I know that the mountain rumbles when God is there, and the earth trembles, and the clouds are red with fire.
+Sephora: I do not know about such things, but I do know that the mountain rumbles when God is there, and the earth trembles, and the cloud is red with fire.

-Moses: At such a time, has any man gone to see Him, face-to-face?
+Moses: At such a time, has any man ever gone to see Him, face-to-face?

 Sephora: No man has ever set foot on the forbidden slopes of Sinai.
 Why do you want to see Him, Moses?

 Moses: To know that He is.
-And if He is, to know why He has not heard the cry of slaves in bondage.
+And if He is, to know why He has not heard the cries of slaves in bondage.

-Joshua: In the copper mines of Sinai... the living are dead.
+Joshua: In the copper mines of Geber, the living are dead.

 Joshua: A merchant buying copper saw you in the tent of Jethro.

-Moses: [Moses softly tapped Josha's back] Here, you too will find peace, Joshua.
+Moses: [Moses softly tapped Josha's back] Here you, too, will find peace.

 Joshua: [a stunned look came over Joshua's face, as he almost crossed his eyes] Peace?
-How can you find peace or even want it, while Rameses builds cities mortared with the blood of our people?
+How can you find peace or want it when Rameses builds cities mortared with the blood of our people?